mrpdaemon/encfs-java/README.md

 ## Usage

 This library comes with a demo/example application called EncFSShell.
-It is a simple shell supporting a few commands such as 'ls', 'cd' and 'cat' on an EncFS volume.
+It is a simple shell supporting a few commands such as 'ls', 'cd', 'cat', 'mv' and 'cp' on an EncFS volume.
 After building the library, add the {$PROJECT_ROOT}/target/classes/ directory to your CLASSPATH, and run like so:

     $ java -classpath ${PROJECT_ROOT}/target/classes EncFSShell /path/to/an/encfs/volume